Manifolds with Boundary

 Half-Space and the Need for Boundary

 The need is not confined to classical analysis.
 Wherever a domain is constrained, a boundary appears.
-Boundary-value problems for partial differential equations — the Dirichlet and Neumann problems, free-boundary problems in the calculus of variations — are posed on regions whose edges carry the prescribed data, and the integration theory we developed on the measure-theoretic side has its natural geometric counterpart on manifolds with boundary.
-In machine learning and robotics the same structure recurs: a configuration space subject to constraints — joint angle limits on an articulated arm, obstacle-avoidance regions in a planning problem — is a manifold with boundary rather than a boundaryless one.
-The variational autoencoder page's robotic manipulation demonstration, in which a three-degree-of-freedom arm is parametrized by a triple of joint angles, implicitly works over such a constrained space: the admissible joint angles fill a product of closed intervals \([\theta_{\min}, \theta_{\max}]^3\).
-Strictly, a product of closed intervals has corners as well as faces, placing it in the slightly larger class of manifolds with corners, which the manifold series treats much later; for now we record only that boundaries are the rule, not the exception, once domains are constrained.
+Boundary-value problems for partial differential equations are posed on regions whose edges carry the prescribed data, as in the Dirichlet and Neumann problems and in the free-boundary problems of the calculus of variations.
+The integration theory we developed on the measure-theoretic side has its natural geometric counterpart on manifolds with boundary.
+The same structure recurs in machine learning and robotics.
+A configuration space subject to constraints, such as joint angle limits on an articulated arm or obstacle-avoidance regions in a planning problem, is a manifold with boundary rather than a boundaryless one.
+The variational autoencoder page's robotic manipulation demonstration parametrizes a three-degree-of-freedom arm by a triple of joint angles, and it implicitly works over such a constrained space.
+The admissible joint angles fill a product of closed intervals \([\theta_{\min}, \theta_{\max}]^3\).
+Strictly, a product of closed intervals has corners as well as faces, which places it in the slightly larger class of manifolds with corners.
+The manifold series treats that class much later.
+For now we record only that boundaries are the rule, not the exception, once domains are constrained.

 The Upper Half-Space